agronholm/pythonfutures/docs/index.rst

 .. method:: FutureList.done_futures()

-   Return an iterator over all :class:`Future` instances that completed are were cancelled.
+   Return an iterator over all :class:`Future` instances that completed or were cancelled.

 .. method:: FutureList.successful_futures()